 We are sharing some simple electricity-saving suggestions to assist you to reduce your energy use in your homes and places of business.
 The following tips will help you save money on your energy bill:

-- Set air conditioner and refrigerator temperature to the manufacturers recommendation
+Set the air conditioner and refrigerator temperature to the manufacturer’s recommendation:

 For air conditioners, easy routine maintenance, such as replacing or cleaning air filters, can lower your cooling system’s energy consumption.

-Your energy bill, will likely have water heating is a major contributor to your total energy consumption.
-Try to use less hot water or turn down the thermostat on your water heater alternatively always make purchases of only energy-efficient water heaters.
+Your energy bill will likely have water heating as a major contributor to your total energy consumption.
+Try to use less hot water or turn down the thermostat on your water heater alternatively, always make purchases of only energy-efficient water heaters.